zpz/dotfiles/neovim/README.md

 I have been a "light" user of Vi and Vim for a long time.
 In 2019, I started using Neovim (version 0.4.x) as a "better Vim" without much tweaking.
 I added `deoplete` for auto completion and was happy.

 In early 2022, I revisited my Neomvim setup and found that Neovim had advanced a lot with the release of 0.5.0 in July 2021.
-So I started migrating from VSCode to Neovim.
-(VSCode drives me nuts with the Python extension "is loading"-please-wait-for-ever issue, which I don't have the energy to research.)

 I want to find a nice and small setup.
 This will evolve as I learn and experiment.